kendarorg/HttpAnsweringMachine/docs/gen_sources/automatictestcalendar.md

 ### Verify the content structure

-* Select all the "Stimulator" calls (use "true" as filter on the "Stimulator" column)
+* Select all the "Stimulator" calls (use "true" as filter on the "Stimulator" column) (and save!)
 * Use the global Edit JS and set for all call the verification script in the "post" part

 <pre>